joosejunsheng/software-engineer-notes/README.md

 - SQL Server Storage Engine will execute the plan.

-### Q: What does ACID - Database Transaction Properties mean?
+### Q: What Does ACID - Database Transaction Properties Mean?
 #### 1) Atomicity
 - Each statement is a transaction (which consists beginTransaction, commitTransaction, rollbackTransaction)
 - It's either all actions performed, or none of them are performed in the end of a transaction